dit/dit/docs/measures/divergences/jensen_shannon_divergence.rst

    Rényi entropy) and the Jensen-Tsallis divergence (where :math:`\Psi` is the Tsallis entropy).

+The square root of the Jensen-Shannon divergence, :math:`\sqrt{\JSD}`, is a true metric between distributions.

 .. todo::

    discuss how JSD = I(X:M) where X is indicator and M is mixture.